 Former Congressman And Talk Radio Host Joe Walsh Announces Trump Primary Challenge

-Joe Walsh, conservative talk radio show host and former Tea Party congressman, is launching a long-shot primary challenge to President Trump.
+Joe Walsh, a conservative talk-radio host and former Tea Party congressman, is launching a long-shot primary challenge to President Trump.
 He's the second Republican to officially announce a run against Trump, who has a strong approval rating among his party's base.

-Walsh, 57, supported Trump during his 2016 campaign but in recent months has been offering a bitter critique of the president, calling Trump a liar, bully and unfit for office.
+Walsh, 57, supported Trump during his 2016 campaign but in recent months has been offering a bitter critique of the president, calling Trump a liar and bully who is unfit for office.
 Walsh has also attacked Trump from the right.

 "Mr. Trump isn't a conservative.
 He's reckless on fiscal issues; he's incompetent on the border; he's clueless on trade; he misunderstands executive power; and he subverts the rule of law.
 It's his poor record that makes him most worthy of a primary challenge," Walsh wrote in a New York Times op-ed this month.

 On the Democratic side, meanwhile, 21 candidates are vying for the White House in 2020.
-But there are far fewer Republicans attempting to deny Trump a second term.
+But far fewer Republicans are attempting to deny Trump a second term.
 Former Massachusetts Gov. Bill Weld is the only other person so far to announce he'll try to unseat Trump, whose support among Republicans usually polls in the 80s, making him a formidable party incumbent.

 "We can't take four more years of Donald Trump.
 And that's why I'm running for President," Walsh tweeted on Sunday.
 "It won't be easy, but bravery is never easy."